valleedelisle/sarjitsu/README.md

 - Clone the repo
 - run cp `cp env.example .env`
-- Start the containers with `docker-compose up -d`.
+- Start the containers with `podman-compose up -d`.
-- Kill the web container `docker-compose kill web` and make sure rest are running `docker-compose ps`
+- Kill the web container `podman-compose kill web` and make sure rest are running `podman-compose ps`

 Output should be like this:
 ```